azadyasar/Web-Structure-Mining/README.md

 ## Mechanism

 Bare-bones version of Breadth-First Search Crawler is implemented for crawling the web.
+### You can
-You can assign seed urls to crawl from.
-You can specify a .txt file containing
+    assign seed urls to crawl from.
+    specify a .txt file containing keywords to filter which URLs to put in Frontier. specify number of threads that the crawlers will be assigned and number of iterations for crawling.